The Wettest Stories Ever Told: Watership D'ohn (aka, The Neptune Adventure)

-Homer tells the final story, a parody of the 1972 film The Poseidon Adventure, taking place on the luxury liner S.S.
+Homer tells a story taking place on the ocean liner S.S.
 Neptune on New Year's Eve during the 1970s.
 At midnight, Captain Burns fails to notice a massive freak wave, which hits the bridge, capsizing the ship and killing most of the passengers.
-Led by Selma, the survivors decide to climb up the decks to the engine room.
+Led by Selma, the survivors climb up the decks to the engine room, during which Lenny falls to his death, saying that it is "too confusing" to carry on.

 Comic Book Guy swims through a flooded deck to help the others get to the engine room, but he has a heart attack and drowns.
-The group makes it to the engine room, and are rescued, where they encounter the skeletons of the Bounty crew who are still trying to get back to Tahiti.
+The group makes it to the engine room and are rescued, but Sideshow Mel is killed when he is accidentally set on fire by one of the rescue crew welding a hole in the ship.
+Once outside the ship, the survivors encounter the skeletons of the Bounty crew, who are still trying to get back to Tahiti.

+Cultural references

+The first story is a parody of the voyage of the Pilgrims to North America.
+The second story is a parody of the Mutiny on the Bounty.
+The title of "The Whine-Bar Sea" references a Homeric epithet "wine-dark sea", which has also been used by nautical adventure authors such as Patrick O'Brian's 1993 novel The Wine-Dark Sea.
+The third story is a parody of the 1972 film The Poseidon Adventure.
+The title of "Watership D'ohn" references the novel Watership Down.

 Reception

+Viewing figures

-In its original airing, the episode was watched by 7 million viewers, the lowest ratings of season 17.
+In its original airing, the episode earned a 2.5 rating and was watched by 7.1 million viewers, which was the 53rd most-watched show that week.

+Critical response

+Adam Finley of TV Squad said the episode "wasn't great, but I think it had enough good moments for me not to write if off completely."
+He thought the first story was the weakest and liked the second story.

+Colin Jacobson of DVD Movie Guide said the episode was "inconsistent" and had few jokes.

+On Four Finger Discount, Guy Davis and Brendan said it was "one of the weakest episodes ever told" despite a good writer and director for the episode.

+Themes and analysis

+The second story has been cited as depicting the canoe greeting trope of Polynesians welcoming Europeans to the Pacific islands as shown in the American South Seas film genre.